 To work at eScribers, transcription experience, and eligibility to work in the US are required.
-According to its website, eScribers pay its independent contractors competitively, but the actual rate is not disclosed on their website.
+According to its website, eScribers pay its independent contractors competitively, but the actual rate is not disclosed on the website.

 Neal R. Gross & Co.
 Inc. offers court reporting and transcription services.
 The company serves businesses of all sizes and types and offers legal transcription services.
-It offers online transcription jobs for beginners, but it requires its transcribers to know how to use a transcription software.
+It offers online transcription jobs for beginners, but it requires its transcribers to know how to use transcription software.
 Payment is not disclosed.

 33. Transcriptions N’ Translations

 Most of the company’s clients come from all sizes of production houses for TV and film.
-If you’re interested in joining the company’s remote team and get paid for transcription jobs at home, you can apply here.
+If you’re interested in joining the company’s remote team and getting paid for transcription jobs at home, you can apply here.
 Payment is not disclosed.

 All transcribers qualified to work in the company must pass a background check and earn at least 95% in the assessment exam.
 Transcriber pay rates vary depending on your field or specialty, but they can range from around $0.80 to $1.10 per audio minute or more, depending on the turnaround time and complexity of the material.

 Voxtab is Crimson Interactive’s constituent brand, focusing on providing language-based services like transcription, translation, and language editing.
-Its transcription department was founded in 2005 and has been serving 50 different industries.
+Its transcription department was founded in 2005 and has been serving fifty different industries.